 3 They have social influence both online and offline.
 They have active communities on most, if not all, of the major social networks and they are creating unique content for each of those networks every day of the week.
 They are also increasingly gathering offline – both socially and around brand promotions.
 They are intertwining their messages with each other, spreading the conversation further than ever before.
 The potential for them to influence consumer purchasing decisions is HUGE!

-4 They have real time impact.
+4 They have a real-time impact.
 Social is now.
-If you’re launching a product, promoting a new brand or just wanting to get a conversation started bloggers will make it happen now.
+If you’re launching a product, promoting a new brand, or just wanting to get a conversation started bloggers will make it happen now.

-Of course, none of this is to pretend that blogger outreach is perfect or fail safe.
-As with all marketing, there is an element of unpredictability, but it’s also this element of dynamism which makes it attractive.
-With consumers already talking about your brand, having social influencers like bloggers “out there” having real (and hopefully positive experiences) of you, your team or representatives and products is a great first step towards positive consumer sentiment.
+Of course, none of this is to pretend that blogger outreach is perfect or fail-safe.
+As with all marketing, there is an element of unpredictability, but it’s also this element of dynamism that makes it attractive.
+With consumers already talking about your brand, having social influencers like bloggers “out there” having real (and hopefully positive experiences) of you, your team or representatives, and products is a great first step towards positive consumer sentiment.